balena-io/balena-cli/INSTALL-ADVANCED.md

 ```

 `--unsafe-perm` is needed when `npm install` is executed as the `root` user (e.g. in a Docker
 container) in order to allow npm scripts like `postinstall` to be executed.
+The `--global` flag is needed so
+the install uses the `npm-shrinkwrap.json` lockfile when [downloading dependencies](https://docs.npmjs.com/cli/v9/configuring-npm/npm-shrinkwrap-json#description).

 ## Additional Dependencies